a11yproject/a11yproject.com/README.md

 # The A11Y Project

 The Accessibility [(A11Y)](https://a11yproject.com/posts/a11y-and-other-numeronyms/) Project is an Open-source, community-driven effort to make digital accessibility easier.
-We do this by leveraging a worldwide community of developer knowledge.

-The A11Y Project is guided by three principles:

-1. **Digestible.** Articles on accessibility tend to be in-depth, sometimes to their detriment.
-We prefer to feature short, digestible pieces of content.
-1. **Up-to-date.** We strive to keep information current with the latest standards and the realities of real-world technology support.
-1. **Forgiving.** People make mistakes and digital accessibility can be difficult, so we seek to be encouraging.

 ## Contributing

 You can learn about helping this project by reading our [Contributor documentation](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CONTRIBUTING.md) and [Content Style Guide](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CONTENT_STYLE_GUIDE.md).
 Please familiarize yourself with them before submitting content.

+This README is focused on the technical side of the project.
+If you are interested in contributing information like Posts or Resources, please refer to our FOO.

 ## Development